-"Before I let go" (Scalawag Magazine, 2016)
+"Before I Let Go" (Scalawag Magazine, 2016)

 In 2011, I read I Don't Hate the South: Reflections on Faulkner, Family, and the South.
 I was in African American Studies senior capstone seminar, taught at the time by the late James J. Scott.
-The book was force, not because of what it was (It was interesting and enough) but because of what it made me do: remember.
+The book was a force, not because of what it was (It was interesting and enough) but because of what it made me do: remember.
 It was in reading about Baker's relationship with his dad's name that I remembered mine with mine.
-I've written bout that.
+I've written about that.

 And, it was in reading about his relationship with his schizophrenic son that I thought about mine with my schizophrenic brother.
-I wrote about that too—in my first real piece of public writing, published to Scalawag Magazine here.
+I wrote about that too—in my first real piece of public writing—published to Scalawag Magazine here.